-Do not lose Hope.
-Do not be afraid.
-Perhaps a bizarre way to begin a Christmas message but it has been a season of pain and loss; personally and for many that I have had the opportunity to support on their journey.
+Perhaps a bizarre way to begin a Christmas message but for many, it has been a season of pain and loss.
+Each of us has our own experiences of loss and are most certainly aware of people we know who are entering the Christmas season with a limp.
 Even in our news feeds there is no shortage of stories of pain, loss, and injustice.
-The reality is for many, the Christmas season is not-so-merry and bright.
-In fact, it can be damn dark.
+The reality is for many; the Christmas season is not-so-merry and bright.
+For some, it can be damn dark.

-Matthews gospel tells the story of the wise men who followed a mysterious star which led them to the Christ Child.
-Even in the darkness of night the star provided a sense of direction, a unique point of light to guide them.
+Matthews gospel tells the story of the wise men from the East who followed a mysterious star in the night sky which led them to the Christ Child.
+Even in the darkness of night, the star provided a unique, orientating point of light to guide them.
 This star was a light in the darkness and a sign of the new-born Light of the World.

 Maybe this Christmas is an especially tough one for you.
 Maybe you have been battling life and circumstances for a long time.
 Maybe you are struggling with the loss of a loved one, mourning the loss of a relationship, loss of a job or poor health - there is good news for you too this Christmas.
 Do not be afraid!
 Don't give up hope!
 The God-who-loves has good news for you.
-This pain and angst you are experiencing will not last forever, but in the meantime you are not alone.
+This pain and angst you are experiencing will not last forever, and in the meantime, you are not alone.
 With each sigh, with each anxious breath, your Saviour has come and is closer to you than you may know.
 The signs are everywhere, and in the night time of whatever you are walking through, there is a light that will lead you through - the light that overcomes the darkness.

-All this being said, sometimes we need help walking through dark seasons.
+All this said, sometimes we need help walking through dark seasons.
 Sometimes those stars in the night sky and the angels of hope can come in the form of everyday people.
 A gift of God can often be a faithful, forgiving friend who listens, encourages and supports you.
 Sometimes, a gift from God is a trained professional to help you navigate through the holiday season.

 However you find yourself this Christmas season, I encourage you with the hope of the Good News Himself - Jesus the Christ.
 Do not be afraid!